Flood Plain Management

 Property Protection

 Jersey Village has initiated numerous property protection measures to reduce flood risk in the community.
-The City has addressed property protection by requiring new construction in the high flood risk areas be constructed 18 inches above the 1% annual chance floodplain, or Base Flood Elevation (BFE.)
+The City has addressed property protection by requiring new construction in the special flood hazard area be constructed 24 inches above the 1% annual chance floodplain, or Base Flood Elevation (BFE.)
 If the first floor level of your structure is lower than the BFE on the FEMA flood map, consider ways to reduce the risk of flooding such as retrofitting or renovating to protect your structure.

 Retrofitting measures may include:

-Retrofitting information can be found in the Harris County Public Library or online at:
+Retrofitting information can be found in the Harris County Public Library or online at:https://www.fema.gov/homeowners-guide-retrofitting

 Local Bayou and Rain Gauges

-Harris County Flood Control District monitors rain amounts and bayou levels throughout the County and the White Oak Bayou in which Jersey Village is located.
+Harris County Flood Control District monitors real time rain amounts and bayou levels throughout the County and the White Oak Bayou in which Jersey Village is located.

 Below are links to the rain gauges that impact Jersey Village: